ducksauz/esp-matter-workshop/README.md

 Please work your way though this README just up to flashing the device, because you won't have the device yet.
-But please get tools and container below installed and make sure you can do the `hello_world` build.
+But please get the tools and container below installed and make sure you can do the `hello_world` build.

 ## Required Hardware

+**Warning**
 WE ARE NOT PROVIDING USB-C CABLES for FLASHING and POWERING THE ESP32-C6 DEV BOARDS.